precision-sustainable-ag/OpenCV_Competition2021/2_Data_Collection/Machine_Motion/Readme.md

 ## Setting up the Raspberry Pi
 For our particular setup we are using a Raspberry Pi (RPi) 4 as our processing unit, through which we control the MM controller and the oak-d camera.
-Bellow are listed the libraries which need to be downloaded to set up the RPi to work with the MM.
+Bellow are the requirements to set up the RPi to work with the MM.

 ### Install Python 3 on the RPi (???)